How your insurance affects your taxes

 For freelancers out there who don’t have any sort of group coverage but need life insurance (which, really, is all freelancers), you unfortunately don’t get any special deduction powers.
 The same rules apply to you as to salaried workers, with the exception that you get to avoid any confusion from employer-sponsored coverage.

 Are you ready for things to get complicated?
+Introducing: Health insurance!

-It’s not really that confusing, but when it comes to taxes, health insurance has a lot of caveats that actually affect many people (as opposed to legitimate-but-edge cases found in other insurance/tax relationships).
+When it comes to taxes, health insurance has a lot of caveats that actually affect many people (as opposed to legitimate-but-edge cases found in other insurance/tax relationships).

 If you qualify for the tax credit, you can receive it after filing your annual tax return with the rest of your refund, or you can elect to have the government advance a portion of it each month directly to your health insurance company, lowering the monthly costs of your health insurance plan.